cbg-ethz/QuasiFit/README.md

 QuasiFit produces multiple output files:

 1. `<FILE>-m.csv`: these contain the actual fitness samples from the fitness manifold.
 2. `<FILE>-p.csv`: these contain the estimated population distribution samples.
-Every row should theoretically sum to 1 (within numerical truncation errors), as every component should represent the probability of a haplotype in an asymptotically infinite population.
+Every row should theoretically sum to 1 (within numerical truncation errors), as every component represents the probability of a haplotype in an asymptotically infinite population.
 3. `<FILE>-r.csv`: these contain the samples from the subset of the Euclidean space, which in fact is the true sampling space.
 Every row will include at least one 0, as the dimensionality of the euclidean space is the same as the degrees of freedom of the quasispecies distribution simplex, namely #Haplotypes - 1.
 4. `<FILE>-diag.csv`: these contain 3 columns of diagnostic data.
 The first column represents the logarithm of the posterior density function (up to a constant shift), the second column represents the logarithm of the absolute value of the determinant of the Jacobian of h(p), and finally, the third column represents the logarithm of the multinomial likelihood (excluding the constant prefactor).

-All of these files can be analysed with standard tools, we recommend using R for its sophisticated plotting abilities.
+All of these files can be analysed with standard tools.
+We recommend using R for its sophisticated plotting capabilities.
 To load one such file, fire up R and use for instance
 ```
 diagnostic_data = read.table("<FILE>-diag.csv", header=TRUE, sep=",", colClasses="numeric")
 ```